Many of us are drawn to the color black, probably because of the mystery it emanates or its boldness that easily appeals to us.

 Some institutions offer rather expensive preserved black roses that are true to life in color.
 These flowers are preserved and colored via a conditioned alcohol-based system that can enable them to maintain their fragrance and to last for months, even years (7).

-Meaning and Symbolism of Black Rose
+Black Rose Meaning and Symbolism

-To the Romans, black roses mean tragic love.
 It also became a symbol of the Nazis during WWII as they ripped an opposing group, the White Rose.

 The pursuit of the true black rose still continues and people’s dedication to this made the black rose a symbol of pure devotion (8).